jedisct1/rsign2/Torgap-made-easy.md

 Sorry, it’s complicated, please hold on.
 What just happened is *a marvelous mix of technologies* we’ve had for some years already.
 We just needed time to put them together the right way.
 The building blocks just need to be assembled in an unprecedented way. <br/>
 Features: <br/>
-1. Privacy.  the only way to anoymize is via a Tor connection.
+1. Privacy.
+Anonymize your statements and your lookups.
 2. Speed.
 Provide information more quickly and at a higher rate due to the use of a local database.
 3. Reliability.
 Aggregrate information, making your data more trustworthy.
 4. Self-sovereignty.
+Control your services.
 The hidden service runs from your server (or that of your choice), saves to your database, and allows you to choose the details of the  services relevant to your business or private life.
 5. Verifiable statements.
-You can offer statements that are shareable, and someone can confirm the statement without revealing what statement they are confirming.
+Offer statements that are shareable and someone can confirm the statement without revealing what statement they are confirming.
 It's a kind of `zero knowledge proof`.

 ### "Wow, impressive list, but that last feature description ruined it!" <img src="./Images/emoji-2744064_1280.png" alt="Smiley asking questions and being confused" border="0" width="50">
 #### This is total gibberish “confirm statement without revealing what statement; someone, they”, etc. *What have you been smoking?!*